 Marketing leaders know the value of investing in creative briefs to execute campaigns.
 In contrast there is limited planning, if any, for content marketing.

 Invest time in content planning and understand the mental shift required to convert leads.
-Leverage a Content Marketing Project Brief that includes unique approaches to the following;
+Leverage a Content Marketing Brief that includes unique approaches to the following;

-- Storyline direction
+- Story direction